tmhai7th1/SpecFlowWebDriver/README.md

 ```
 #### GumtreeFeature.feature
-Here are the scenarios defined.
+Here the test scenarios are defined.